Welcome to one of the most active flamenco sites on the Internet. Guests can read most posts but if you want to participate click here to register.

 Not round here it isn't.
 Every flamenco bar, every guitar makers workshop has guitars with that injury.
 I've seen it done before by Marcial Heredia and I know loads of others who have done that.

+NEVER EVER give a gypsy player an unprotected guitar to play.
+It will end in tears!
 I lent an Aguilate to someone (un-named) once to play for one gig and had to get the whole instument re finished afterwards.

+If the top is made of plywood or something well then you cant do that, but some of these guys have highly developed forearm muscles, a ferociously hard technique and very tough nails.
+The top can get a serious hammering.
+On a solid top, the grain weakens, splits and the finger simply punches through the wood.
 The plate doesn't affect the sound as much as you would think and the modern plastic plates are great compared to the old fasioned bone golpe plates and virtually invisible now if fitted correctly. (get a luthier to do it) If your guitar is only 20 bucks then it would be amazing if it keeps tune at all either end of the fretboard.....but Yeah, changing the top is time consuming, expensive and usually cheaper to buy a new guitar.

-RE: Playing Flamenco with a Classica... (in reply to Pimientito
+RE: Playing Flamenco with a Classica... (in reply to Pimientito)

 quote: